mayerrobert/jmurmel/murmel-langref.md

     nil

-an integer number

-tokens that consist of a sign or digit followed by digits are interpreted as 64bit integer numbers (java.lang.Long)
+Tokens that consist of a sign or digit followed by digits are interpreted as 64bit integer numbers (java.lang.Long)

     1